 James Yeager: One option is to just stay where you are, hoping they’ll pass by.
 Another is to blend in and then peel off as soon as possible.
 Regardless, going in the opposite direction is not advantageous.

-What advice do you have about evasion?
+What advice do you have about evasion during a riot?

 Jim Cobb: The easiest way to evade a threat is to avoid it from the outset.
 By that, I mean don’t muck about in areas where you shouldn’t go, keep your head on a swivel always and do your homework before heading into unknown territory.